Dispelling the myths of robo-advisors: the role of advice and fees on investment success

 An advisor can help by challenging clients when they may not be making decisions in their best financial interests, such as chasing returns of speculative investments or looking to make significant changes during a period of market volatility.
 Such support allows clients to feel more confident and avoid the investment pitfalls that can derail their success.

-Below are some statistics from the 2020 Canadian Mutual Fund Investor Survey1 that support the notion that most clients feel their advisors are valuable partners.
+Below are some statistics from the 2021 Canadian Mutual Fund Investor Survey that support the notion that most clients feel their advisors are valuable partners.

-90% of mutual fund investors agree that the advice they get from their advisor is worth the fees—an increase of 5% from 2019.
+- 78% of mutual fund investors agree that the advice they get from their advisor is worth the fees.

 In addition, a research study by the Canadian non-profit organization, Cirano, suggests that Canadians who work with an advisor accumulate significantly more in savings than comparable investors without advice.

 This document and all of the content has been compiled by ATB Investment Management Inc. ("ATBIM”) which manages the Compass Portfolios and ATBIS Pool funds.
-ATBIM, ATB Securities Inc. ("ATBSI", Member Of IIROC & CIPF), and ATB Insurance Advisors Inc. are wholly owned subsidiaries of ATB Financial and are licensed users of the registered trademark for ATB Wealth.
+ATBIM and ATB Securities Inc. ("ATBSI", Member Of IIROC & CIPF) are wholly owned subsidiaries of ATB Financial and are licensed users of the registered trademark for ATB Wealth.

 The mutual fund performance data provided assumes reinvestment of distributions only and does not take into account sales, redemption, distribution or optional charges or income taxes payable by any security holder that may reduce returns.
 Unit values of mutual funds will fluctuate and past performance may not be repeated.
 Mutual Funds are not insured by the Canada Deposit Insurance Corporation, nor guaranteed by ATB Securities Inc., ATB Investment Management Inc., ATB Financial, the province of Alberta, any other government or any government agency.
 Commissions, trailing commissions, management fees, and expenses may all be associated with mutual fund investments.
 Read fund disclosure documents before investing.
 The Compass Portfolios includes investments in other mutual funds.
 Information on these mutual funds, including the prospectus, is available on the internet at www.sedar.com.